Comprehensive surgical care

 Before surgery

 Your physician will provide additional directions on preparing for your surgery.
-If you experience a change in your health—such as a cold, cough, fever or infection—within 24 hours of your scheduled surgery, contact your physician or surgeon immediately and notify our Ambulatory Care Unit at (603) 421-2120,as your surgery may need to be postponed.
+If you experience a change in your health within 24 hours of your scheduled surgery, contact your doctor immediately and notify our ambulatory care unit at (603) 421-2120.
+Your surgery may need to be postponed.

 Guidelines for medications

-- Continue to use inhalers at home.
-Bring them with you to the hospital.
+- Continue to use inhalers at home, and bring them with you to the hospital

-Arrive at Parkland on the day of surgery, and enter through the outpatient registration entrance.
+On the day of surgery, enter through the outpatient registration entrance.
 In the surgical waiting room, you’ll find a phone with instructions to contact the surgical department to check in.
 Complete the necessary forms, and then visit with your anesthesiologist if you have any questions.

 After surgery

-After your surgical procedure, your physician will recap the procedure with your designated caregivers.
-You'll then go to a Post-Anesthesia Care Unit (PACU), where technicians will monitor your vital signs.
+After your surgery, your physician will recap the procedure with your designated caregivers.
+You'll then go to a post-anesthesia care unit (PACU), where technicians will monitor your vital signs.
 You’ll receive intravenous therapy to replace fluids and administer medications.

 As anesthesia wears off, you may experience: